← Back to insights

 What changed

 Anthropic just updated Claude's design capabilities in a big way.
-You can now describe what you want — a landing page, a dashboard, an ad banner — and Claude builds it.
+You can now describe what you want, whether that is a landing page, a dashboard, or an ad banner, and Claude builds it.
 Not a rough draft.
 Not a wireframe.
 Deployable HTML and CSS, ready to go.

 What Claude builds now